Cítoliby

 Cítoliby (until 1923 Citoliby; Zittolib) is a market town in Louny District in the Ústí nad Labem Region of the Czech Republic.
 It has about 1,100 inhabitants.

 Etymology

-The name is derived from the old Czech words cěta (i.e. 'small coin') and ľubiti ('to like').
+The name is derived from the Old Czech words cěta (i.e. 'small coin') and ľubiti ('to like').
 The lokator of the village was probably someone who liked money.

 Geography

 Cítoliby is located about 2 km south of Louny and 40 km southwest of Ústí nad Labem.
 It lies in an agricultural landscape in the Lower Ohře Table.

 History

 The first written mention of Cítoliby is from 1325, when it was a royal property.
 The owners often changed and included various lower noble families.
 From 1570 to 1630, the Cítoliby estate was a property of the Hruška family, who first expanded the estate significantly, but then part of it was confiscated from them as a result of the Battle of White Mountain.
 During the Thirty Years' War, Cítoliby was looted repeatedly.
 In 1698, the almost entire village burned down.

-The last aristocratic owners of Cítoliby before the establishment of a sovereign municipality was the Schwarzenberg family, which acquired it in 1803.
+The last aristocratic owners of Cítoliby before the establishment of an independent municipality was the Schwarzenberg family, which acquired it in 1803.
 In 1873, Cítoliby was promoted to a market town.